List of Project Management Terms and Concepts

 The cost variance shows how much the actual costs deviate from the budgeted costs.

-The critical path method is one of the most important project management terms.
+The critical path method is one of the most important project management terms in that list.
 The critical path method is a project management technique which shows the path of the activities that must be completed on time in order to complete the project without delays.
 If there is a delay on the critical path, the project will delay.

 Dependencies are the logical relationships between the activities.
 They show which activity is the predecessor and which one is the successor in order to model the sequence of work.